+44 (0)113 34 33613

-Summary: History of capitalism; history of innovation; consumer culture in comparative perspective; history of design, fashion, colour, and retailing.
+Summary: The history of business, society and culture; history of innovation; consumer culture in comparative perspective; history of design, fashion, colour, and retailing.

 Location: Michael Sadler Building